remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

 ### Load with AMD

-Or it can be loaded in the browser using [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md#amd) (Asynchronous Module Definition):
+The module can be loaded in the browser using [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md#amd) (Asynchronous Module Definition):

 ```html
 <!-- amd.html -->